reinaRHL/awesome_game/README.md

 * The filter box on the game list performs no function
 * On occasion you may see a question twice in the same game
+* If a game has no players it may still display as running ntil it has ended on the server.

 ## File Structure
 * Dynamic-Content: `web-app/app/`